Shop Now: On-Store Headless Setup

 });

-- Find a) the token sent in your code response (you will use this token to access and modify your current cart going forward) and b) the return ID from the " loop_return_id " query param.
+2. Find a) the token sent in the code response (merchants will use this token to access and modify the current cart going forward) and b) the return ID from the " loop_return_id " query param.

-- Save the token and the return ID to localStorage, separate from the params data you saved earlier.
-Later, you will use these fields to let customers return for a second round of shopping.
+3. Save the token and the return ID to localStorage, separate from the params data saved earlier.
+Later, merchants will use these fields to let shoppers return for a second round of shopping.

-Loop then allows the customer to continue shopping if they would like.
-The customer returns to your store with the same params sent beforehand, so your preexisting code will pick that up.
+Loop then allows the shopper to continue shopping if they would like.
+The shopper returns to the store with the same params sent beforehand, so your preexisting code will pick that up.
 After receiving the params, do the following:

-- While saving the params to localStorage, find the cart token you saved.
+1. While saving the params to localStorage, find the cart token saved earlier.

-- Make a call to the “get cart” API endpoint to confirm what's currently in the customer’s cart.
-You will need your store’s API key that you found earlier (refer to the beginning of “Setup instructions”).
-If you want to test your API call first, please visit our get cart testing endpoint.
+3. Make a call to the Get Cart API endpoint to confirm what's currently in the shopper's cart.
+Merchants will need the store’s API key found earlier (refer to the beginning of “Setup instructions”).
+If wanting to test the API call first, please visit Loop's Get Cart testing endpoint.

-- Update the cart in your store to match the customer’s current cart so that the customer can pick up where they left off.
+4. Update the cart in the store to match the shopper's current cart so that the shopper can pick up where they left off.

-- When preparing to send the customer back to Loop, once again check that you have a cart token matching the current return ID.
+5. When preparing to send the shopper back to Loop, once again check that there is a cart token matching the current return ID.

-- If the return IDs match, use the “update cart” endpoint instead of creating a new cart.
-Test this call on our interactive page.
+6. If the return IDs match, use the Update Cart endpoint instead of creating a new cart.
+Test this call on Loop's interactive Update Cart page.

-Send customers back to Loop with the On-Store cart
+Send shoppers back to Loop with the On-Store cart

-- Remove from localStorage the params data you saved at the beginning (refer to Step 2 under “Store the query parameters”).
-This restores your shop to the normal shopping flow.
+1. Remove from localStorage the params data saved at the beginning (refer to Step 2 under “Store the query parameters”).
+This restores the shop to the normal shopping flow.

-- Direct the customer back to Loop using the token of the cart you just created.
-Your redirect should look similar to this code:
+3. Direct the shopper back to Loop using the token of the On-Store cart created earlier.
+The redirect should look similar to this code:

 https://SHOPNAME.loopreturns.com/#/cart/v2/TOKEN